xrettle/WFGY/TensionUniverse/BlackHole/Q053_existence_of_one_way_functions.md

    * Preconditions:

-     * The function family and attack library descriptors must be compatible with the admissible encoding class.
+     * The function family and attack library descriptors must be compatible with `Enc_Q053` and the TU Encoding and Fairness Charter.
      * The resource scales must be a finite subset of the globally defined scales.

 2. ComponentName: `InversionGap_Observable`